Master of Business Administration (MBA)

 See the College of Business section of the Graduate Catalog for details on the MAcc and the MBA programs.
 (An advanced degree is not currently required to meet the 150-hours standard for becoming a candidate for the CPA examination.)
 See the Texas State Board of Public Accountancy website for more information: https://www.tsbpa.texas.gov.

 Students should also be aware that pursuant to TAC Rule 511.57(c), the Board will accept no fewer than 30 semester credit hours of accounting courses from the courses listed in subsection (e)(1) - (13) of this section.
 The courses must meet the Board’s standards by containing sufficient business knowledge and application to be useful to candidates taking the UCPAE.
 A Board-recognized institution of higher education must have accepted the courses for purposes of obtaining a baccalaureate degree or its equivalent, and they must be shown on an official transcript.
-At least 15 of these hours must result from physical attendance at classes meeting regularly on the campus of the transcript-issuing institution.

 Code | Title | Hours |